maxoakes/arma3-missions/README.md

 I have decided to go through all of the viable missions and revamp them.
 Many were created when I did not have an appreciation for quality programming styling and programming knowledge.

-* Zeus Escape: Malden
-    * Originally created 2018
-    * Last updated June 15, 2022
-    * Tested with multiplier: not yet
-    * Escape Malden via air or sea.
-Enemies are controlled by Zeus.
-Requires at at least one Zeus game manager to play.
 * Paintball: VR
     * Originally created 2014
     * Last updated June 17, 2022